tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 Subclasses of **dpo:Efficacy** include **dpo:HighEfficacy**, **dpo:IntermediateEfficacy**, and **dpo:LowEfficacy**.

+#### High Efficacy
+> A high capacity to bring about a desired effect.

+#### Intermediate Efficacy
+> An intermediate capacity to bring about a desired effect.

+#### Low Efficacy
+> A low capacity to bring about a desired effect.

 ### Weight Change Potential
 > The capacity for an increase or decrease in the weight of an individual.

 Subclasses of **dpo:WeightChangePotential** include **dpo:WeightLossPotential**, **dpo:WeightGainPotential**, and **dpo:NeutralWeightChange**.

+#### Weight Loss Potential
+> The capacity for a decrease in the weight of an individual.

+#### Weight Gain Potential
+> The capacity for an increase in the weight of an individual.

+#### Neutral Weight Change
+> The lack of an effect on the capacity for an increase or decrease in the weight of an individual.

 ### Hypoglycemia Risk
 > The possiblility of lowering blood sugar below the normal range.

 Subclasses of **dpo:HypoglycemiaRisk** include **dpo:NoKnownHypoglycemiaRisk** and **dpo:KnownHypoglycemiaRisk**.

+#### No Known Hypoglycemia Risk
+> No known association with the lowering of blood sugar below the normal range.

+#### Known Hypoglycemia Risk
+> A known association with the lowering of blood sugar below the normal range.

 ### Cardiovascular Effect
 > A pharmacotherapy factor related to the heart or blood vessels.